yucefsourani/arfedora-search-provider/README.md

 # arfedora-search-provider
-Arfedora search provider for GNOME Shell
+Arfedora search provider for GNOME Shell (for learning)

 ## Installation